Last Updated on May 16, 2023

 Go to see the celebrated “Mona Lisa” “Venus de Milo” and countless other masterpieces from European and French masters; the sprawling ancient Egyptian collections, the glass pyramid in the courtyard, or the sheer size of the 652,300 square foot space.

-The sprawling elegance of the Tuileries, which extend westward from the Louvre Palace, are a glorious sight to behold – especially on a spring or summer day when the foliage is in full bloom.
+The Tuileries Gardens, which extend westward from the Louvre Palace, are a glorious sight to behold – especially on a spring or summer day when the foliage is in full bloom.
 Snag one of the much-coveted chairs and soak up the sun or watch children float sailboats on the ponds at these formerly royal gardens.

 See Related: The Best Small Museums in Paris

 The Jeu de Paume gallery, meanwhile, offers regular exhibitions on modern photography and multimedia art that are almost always worth a look.
 The building has a long history, including as a site requisitioned by Nazis an used to store thousands of stolen/looted artworks during World War II.

 A true haven of greenery and peace away from the swarms at the nearby Louvre, this palace (now housing the French legal authority known as the Conseil d’Etat) is worth checking out for its famous forecourt, covered galeries lined with boutiques, cafés and restaurants, striking columns and calm gardens out back.